 (Unless, perhaps, you’re a very successful YouTube influencer.
 But there’s only so many of those….)

 Let’s once again use PinchMe as an example.
-Currently, there are a few products you can get at no cost from BIORÉ.
+In the past, there were a few products you can get at no cost from BIORÉ.

 This includes a self-heating one-minute mask, a deep-cleansing pore strip, micellar water (makeup remover) and baking soda acne cleansing foam.

 OhYes!It’sFree is another website where you can get stuff mailed to you at no cost.
-The site’s latest no-cost mailers include mascara, eyeliner, foundation and lipstick.
+The site’s no-cost mailers have included mascara, eyeliner, foundation and lipstick.

 The website says:

-Is there really such a thing as free mini makeup samples?
+Is there a catch to small free beauty samples?

-Some offers will take you through a confusing maze of external websites.
-And when you enter your personal information on a website that takes you to another website, expect to receive lots more promotional emails.
+- Some offers will take you through a confusing maze of external websites.
+Then when you enter your personal information on a website that takes you to another website, expect to receive lots more promotional emails.
 Or even annoying phone calls and text alerts.

 Visit the Federal Trade Commission (FTC) website to see if a certain company or website has any complaints lodged against it.